-Dr Ng studies quantum systems for the purpose of quantum information processing.
+Assoc Prof Ng studies quantum systems for the purpose of quantum information processing.
 Her research interests centre around the question of noise and its effects on quantum information and quantum computation.
 Given the fragile nature of quantum phenomena, noise is the main stumbling block in any attempt at accessing and controlling quantum systems.
 She has worked on various aspects of quantum error correction and fault tolerance for noise control.
-Her recent focus is on the issue of non-Markovian noise: how it arises in quantum systems, how to characterise it, and its impact on quantum computational tasks.
+Her recent focus has been on bridging the gap between in-principle theoretical fault-tolerance ideas and the practicalities of implementing those ideas in experiments.

 Since joining the Centre for Quantum Technologies (CQT), she has also been working on quantum tomography – the estimation of the state of quantum systems and the characterisation of quantum processes.
 Quantum tomography is a primitive that underlies nearly all quantum tasks.
 In particular, Assoc Prof Ng likes to think about techniques that offer significant improvements when only a small amount of data is available, an often-encountered situation in quantum experiments.

 JY Sim, J Suzuki, B-G Englert, and HK Ng, User-specified random sampling of quantum channels and its applications, arXiv:1905.00696 [quant-ph] (2019).